An Active Baby in Womb Means Baby is Building the Brain

 1. Baby knows who’s the boss

-In one research, babies as young as 10 months were made to watch a cartoon starring blocks.
+In one research, babies as young as 10 months were made to watch a cartoon starring block.

 When the small cartoon block gave way to the bigger cartoon block, babies didn’t care.
 But when the bigger cartoon block gave way to the smaller cartoon block, they stared longer at the scene, indicating surprise.

-This suggests babies might be born with the understanding social interactions and hierarchies.
+This suggests babies might be born with the understanding of social interactions and hierarchies.

 2. Understanding dogs

-Worried about introducing your pets to baby?
-This study shows that 6 month olds can match photos of a dogs expressions to the sounds of angry barks or friendly yaps.
-Emotions are one of the first things baby picks up.
+Worried about introducing your pets to the baby? shows that 6-month-olds can match photos of dogs expressions to the sounds of angry barks or friendly yaps.
+Emotions are one of the first things the baby picks up.